Founder & Executive Director

 When Kim's 8 year-old son was diagnosed with Acute Lymphoblastic Leukemia in 2009, it was devastating for the entire family.
 Kim had recently relocated to Minneapolis and was thousands of miles away from all of her extended family in Rochester, NY.
 While caring for her child with cancer between hospital and home, in a new city, raising a toddler, and supporting her healthcare executive husband who often traveled for work, she became more isolated and lonely as time went on.
 Focused on doing something to take away that feeling for others, Momcology was born.

-Kim's compassionate vision to provide platforms for parents to communicate, feel supported and exchange critical information about pediatric cancer treatment and social emotional effects of childhood cancer continues to be the driving force behind each new initiative Momcology pursues.
+Kim's compassionate vision to provide platforms for parents to communicate, feel supported and exchange critical information about pediatric cancer treatment and the psychosocial challenges of childhood cancer continues to be the driving force behind each new initiative Momcology pursues.
 Kim believes in active collaboration between organizations, and that the education and empowerment of parents is an important step in creating a new future for children (and families) that have been diagnosed with cancer.

 Kim is asked to advise, consult and contribute to many endeavors within the professional childhood cancer care community, and has helped to launch a new study in collaboration with Yale University to begin to explore the maternal health symptoms in pediatric cancer survivorship.
 Kim has also been asked to contribute as a parent stakeholder on the implementation of the evidence-based Psychosocial Assessment Tool (PAT) in pediatric cancer.
 In 2018, Kim was elected to the Board of Directors of the Coalition Against Childhood Cancer (CAC2).
 Most recently Kim was appointed to the Patient Advocacy Committee of the Children's Oncology Group (COG).
 In honor of her commitment to families, Kim was the recipient of the first annual Community Star Award presented by Children's Hospital and Clinics of Minnesota's Cancer and Blood Disorders Program in 2014, before relocating to Florida that same year.
 Kim holds a Bachelor's Degree in Accounting and Business Administration.
 She currently resides in Jacksonville with her husband, Howard, and two children, Matthew (ALL Leukemia survivor) and Erikah.